AcademySoftwareFoundation/openexr/GOVERNANCE.md

 OpenEXR is a project of the Academy Software Foundation and relies on the ASWF governance policies, supported by the Linux Foundation.

-There are three primary project roles: Contributors submit code to the project; Committers approve code to be included into the project; and the Technical Steering Committee (TSC) provides overall high-level project guidance.
+There are three primary project roles: a "contributor" submits code to the project; a "committer" approves code to be included into the project; and the "Technical Steering Committee" (TSC) provides overall high-level project guidance.

 * [Contributors](#Contributors)